jonalange/dot-color-js/README.md

 | xyz | { x: 44, y: 69, z: 45 } | [44, 69, 45] | 'xyz 44 69 45' |
 | yuv | { y: 180, u: 113.2, v: 73.5 } | [ 180, 113.2, 73.5 ] | 'yuv 180 113.2 73.5' |

+## Pattern Generator

 ## Ambiguous Color
-We do not have a lot of ambiguous situations, but due to the nature of string interpetation we have to default some time.We want to be diligent and document all of the ambigous colors.
+We do not have a lot of ambiguous situations, we try to reduce them as possible, but due to the nature of string interpretation we have to default some time to a color.We want to be diligent and document all of the ambiguous colors that could cause colors.

 ##### Pantone (shorthand) VS hex3 (shorthand)
 **100C** is hex3
 100C could be Pantone 100C or #100C.
-In this case it is more likely to be hex3 so we decided for the hex as long as there is no pantone key.
+In this case it is more likely to be hex3 so we decided for the hex as long as there is no pantone key in the string.

 ##### Grayscale 100 VS hex3 (no hash) 100
 **100** is grayscale
 100 could be Pantone 100C or hex #100 or grayscale 100.
-In this case we go to grayscale because it would complety exclude grayscale 100%
+In this case we go to grayscale because it would completely exclude grayscale 100%

 ##### CMYK (shorthand) VS any 4 group shorthand.
 **10 30 40 10** is CMYK